MartinAddaeRpmeo/Project/README.md

 # Project
-howcasing Data Engineering and Analysis projects: ETL workflows, SQL queries, and Python scripts for data processing and insights."
+Showcasing Data Engineering and Analysis projects: ETL workflows, SQL queries, and Python scripts for data processing and insights."